FACINGS/eospyo/README.md

 # Known bugs
 ### Keys not working
 - Some keys are reported to not work.
 However this error was not replicated and the cause remains unknown.
 If you can share a key pair that is not working it would be very helpful.
+### multi-byte utf-8 characters can not be serialized
+- Serialization of multi-byte utf-8 characters is somewhat unpredictable in the current implementation, therfore any String input containing multi-utf8 byte characters will be blocked for the time being.

 # Contributing